Nick Cave

-Nicholas Edward Cave (born 22 September 1957) is an Australian musician who fronts the rock band Nick Cave and the Bad Seeds.
+Nicholas Edward Cave (born 22 September 1957) is an Australian singer, musician and writer.
+He is the frontman of the rock band Nick Cave and the Bad Seeds.
 Known for his baritone voice, Cave's music is characterised by emotional intensity, a wide variety of influences and lyrical obsessions with death, religion, love, and violence.

 Born and raised in rural Victoria, Cave studied art in Melbourne before fronting The Birthday Party, one of the city's leading post-punk bands, in the late 1970s.
 In 1980, the band moved to London, England.
 Disillusioned by their stay there, they evolved towards a darker and more challenging sound that helped inspire gothic rock, and they acquired a reputation as "the most violent live band in the world".
 Cave became recognised for his confrontational performances, his shock of black hair and pale, emaciated look.
 The band broke up soon after relocating to West Berlin in 1982.
 The following year, Cave formed Nick Cave and the Bad Seeds, later described as one of rock's "most redoubtable, enduring" bands.
 Much of their early material is set in a mythic American Deep South, drawing on spirituals and Delta blues, while Cave's preoccupation with Old Testament notions of good versus evil culminated in what has been called his signature song, "The Mercy Seat" (1988), and in his debut novel, And the Ass Saw the Angel (1989).
 In 1988, he appeared in Ghosts… of the Civil Dead, an Australian prison film which he both co-wrote and scored.